-Most employers will have you sign a document which acknowledges that the advance portion of the payment is just that, an advance, and they are entitled to get that part back if you go back to work or if they settle with you.
+Most employers will have you sign a document that acknowledges that the advance portion of the payment is just that, an advance, and they are entitled to get that part back if you go back to work or if they settle with you.

 If you hire an attorney and file suit, you still are entitled to receive maintenance.
 Most employers will stop any advances at that point.
 Some employers will even cut off your maintenance, but they should not do so.
 If the employer wrongfully cuts off the maintenance, your only remedy is to sue them and try to recover attorneys’ fees.
-If you incur hardships because the employer cuts off maintenance, you can sometimes recover for those hardships also.
+If you incur hardships because the employer cuts off maintenance, you can sometimes recover from those hardships also.

 Often the company or the adjuster will call you and tell you that they want to sit down and talk to you and work out a settlement with you.
 Many times they will have you come to the home office to discuss a settlement.
 It is during this meeting they will make you seem like family and how they are here to help take care of you.
 They will also discuss getting you back out on the boat as soon as possible.

-It is now they will start off asking, the employee (seaman), how much money he wants to settle this injury claim.
+It is now they will start off by asking, the employee (seaman), how much money he wants to settle this injury claim.
 The employee then names a figure which often is very reasonable, and immediately his boss says….” come on get reasonable… you know we can’t pay that kind of money to you… now tell us what is your bottom line you got to have ?..”
-In order to try and please the employer and not get on their badside, often the employee will name a figure 1/10 to 1/4 of what the case is really worth and in a matter of 5 minutes of heavy handed, one-sided negotiating, the employer has saved potentially Hundreds of thousands of dollars.
+In order to try and please the employer and not get on their badside, often the employee will name a figure 1/10 to 1/4 of what the case is really worth and in a matter of 5 minutes of heavy-handed, one-sided negotiating, the employer has saved potentially hundreds of thousands of dollars.

 This is one very important reason you shouldn’t discuss a dollar amount with the other side until you have spoken with a lawyer.
 Make sure the attorney is experienced in the Jones Act and the maritime law and the value of a maritime injury case.
-This is not a car wreckcase and a car wreck lawyer may not know the “ins and outs” off the top of his/her head.
-You only have one chance, don’t make a costly mistake that will effect you and your family for the rest of your life.
+This is not a car wreck case and a car wreck lawyer may not know the “ins and outs” off the top of his/her head.
+You only have one chance, don’t make a costly mistake that will affect you and your family for the rest of your life.